Feedback is difficult to accept!

 Sheila Heen and Douglas Stone write in the Harvard Business Review (Find the Coaching in Criticism) that after all, there are only 3 things that can “trigger” an inappropriate emotional reaction when we get feedback from others.
 The 3 triggers are:

 Truth Trigger: When you hear something that you experience that has been shot right next door.
-You become indignant, feel wronged or embittered.
+You become indignant, feel done wrong or embittered.

 Relationship Trigger: When it comes to what you think about the person giving you feedback.
 It can be contempt for the other: “Who does he really think he is?” or disappointment that someone you experienced having a good relationship with has something negative to say: “I thought we were friends”.
 That way, you may end up rejecting feedback that you might accept if you got the same feedback from someone else.